The calm before the storm: OC Transpo Winter Readiness

 Throughout each storm, snow is cleared on bus platforms and around shelters.

-If snow is falling overnight, you might be confused to see trains sometimes continue to run on O-Train Line 1.
-No, you’re not seeing a ghost train.
-Running trains overnight helps to reduce snow and ice from building up.
+If snow is falling overnight, you might see trains running overnight.
+This helps to reduce snow and ice from building up.

 How can you prepare for winter storms?